ITensor/website/docs/book/block_sparse.md

 <img class="diagram" width="25%" src="docs/book/images/annihilation.png"/>

+Unlike plain ITensors, these tensors have arrows on their indices.
+There are two kinds of arrows: in and out (relative to the tensor).
+The direction of the arrow on the page (up, down, left, right) will not be important.

 We will continue to discuss arrows in more detail, but for now observe that:
 * physical (ket) indices have an out arrow
 * operators have one incoming index and one outgoing index